 Initially after your private cataract surgery, you’ll be given eye drops to use during the day and an eye shield to wear overnight.
 These must be used as recommended by your surgeon.
 Take painkillers if needed, but otherwise use your eyes as normal.
 You may need to wear sunglasses outside, avoid strenuous exercise, and try not to rub your eyes for the first few weeks after surgery.

-When you’ve fully recovered, it’s time to start enjoying the benefits of being cataract-free!
+When you’ve fully recovered from cataract surgery, it’s time to start enjoying the benefits of being cataract-free!
 Thanks to your new artificial lens, your vision should be much improved.
 You’ll be able to drive again without the struggle of blurred or cloudy vision, and your general quality of life should improve.
 You are likely to still need glasses to help get the best out of your vision, but your vision will be much clearer!

 How long after cataract surgery does vision improve?